yipinggao0109/us-air-quality-pipeline/README.md

 End-to-end data pipeline that fetches PM2.5 air quality data from OpenAQ API, stores it in PostgreSQL (Supabase), and visualizes it through an interactive Streamlit dashboard.

+PM2.5 refers to **fine particulate matter**—tiny particles with diameter ≤ 2.5 micrometers that can penetrate deep into the lungs and bloodstream and are strongly linked to cardiovascular and respiratory problems.
+We focus on PM2.5 (instead of ozone or other pollutants) because it has well-documented health impacts, clear regulatory thresholds, and strong spatial variation across regions, making it a natural choice for a first version of this monitoring pipeline.

 ## 🏗️ Architecture

 ```